mxchinegod/digits-api-altdata/README.md

 "><img style="max-width:175px;" src="./digits2.gif">
 </a>
 <br>
-digits-api-tda is the service responsible for handling TDAmeritrade API data to the main API and the UI.
-Some endpoints are vanilla i.e. they route to TDA with no processing.
-Others are tightly coupled to a specific component-API React bridge in DigitsUI.<br>
+digits-api-altdata is the Digits service responsible for retrieving alternative data, which is sort of a catchall for "not scientifically evaluated" in the investing world.<br>
 </p>
 <hr>